 - Fixed Deposit Accounts: In the case of fixed deposits the period of the deposits is usually fixed at the time of depositing the money.
 The fixing of the period enables the banker to invest money or otherwise employ it in business without having to keep a reserve and this is one of the reasons why fixed deposits are so popular with banks in India.
-Customers usually keep their money as fixed deposits with a view to earning interest as well as withdrawing the same on the expiry of the stipulated period in case they need it either for meeting certain expenses or employing it in more profitable manner.
+Customers usually keep their money as fixed deposits to earn interest as well as withdraw the same on the expiry of the stipulated period in case they need it either for meeting certain expenses or employing it more profitably.

-- Recurring Deposits: Recurring deposits are those where a monthly instalment is deposited in the accounts every month.
+- Recurring Deposits: Recurring deposits are those where a monthly installment is deposited in the accounts every month.
 The deposit amount, along with interest accrued, is paid on the date of maturity.

 The different types of loans provided by the banks are-